TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.GhostPlugin/README.md

 ![BTCPay Server Ghost img 44](./img/Ghost/Paywall_View_Five.png)

 One final note, this content would be available to the user, while his browser data is still on, and would stop being once the data is cleared.
 It would be good to inform users to save the content once revealed.

+## Uninstalling
+You can discontinue the plugin by clicking on the "Stop Ghost calls and clear credentials" button, and also deleting the custom integration that you created.

 ## Contribute